PET for bone imaging: Siddique–Blake method

 The calculation of Ki using arterial input function, time-activity curve, and Hawkins model was limited to a small skeletal region covered by the narrow field-of-view of the PET scanner while acquiring a dynamic scan.
 However, Siddique et al. showed that it was possible to measure K_{i} values in bones using a 4-minute static [^{18}F]NaF PET scans obtained at a single bed position.
 Blake et al. later showed that the K_{i} obtained using the Siddique–Blake method has precision errors of less than 10%.
 The Siddique–Blake approach is based on the combination of the Patlak method, the semi-population based arterial input function, and the information that V_{o} does not significantly change post-treatment.
 This method uses the information that a linear regression line can be plotted using the data from a minimum of two time-points, to obtain m and c as explained in the Patlak method.
 However, if V_{o} is known or fixed, only one single static PET image is required to obtain the second time-point to measure m, representing the K_{i} value.
 This method should be applied with great caution to other clinical areas where these assumptions may not hold true.

-A visual overview of the Excel spreadsheet illustrates how values of [18F] NaF bone metabolic flux (Ki) are calculated using 4-min static PET scan.

 This method has potential for clinical translation due to its simplicity.
 The Siddique-Blake method requires data to be collected using a specific protocol, allowing an Excel file to be used to calculate the Ki value at any skeletal region within the PET image.

+A visual overview of the Excel spreadsheet illustrates how values of [18F] NaF bone metabolic flux (Ki) are calculated using 4-min static PET scan.

 The blood sampling protocol worksheet, the Excel file required to perform these calculations, and instructions on how to use the Excel file can be downloaded from the Supplemental Section of this paper by Puri et al.